 Identifying, honouring and promote excellence in books for young people by Irish authors and illustrators.

 The KPMG Children’s Books Ireland Awards (formerly the CBI Book of the Year Awards/Bisto Awards) are the leading annual children’s book awards in Ireland offering a total prize fund of €16,000 across six awards.
-The awards are made annually by Children’s Books Ireland and celebrate their 30th year this year.
+The awards are made annually by Children’s Books Ireland and have been in operation since 1990.
 The KPMG Children’s Books Ireland Awards identify, honour and promote excellence in books for young people by Irish authors and illustrators.
 The KPMG Children’s Books Ireland Awards Policy can be found here.
 The awards are the most prestigious in Ireland and offer one of the few opportunities for national and international recognition of Irish authors and illustrators.
 Excellence in children’s books is the over-arching criterion and the following awards are made:

 The Book of the Year Award